Hattie McDaniel: Death

-In 1999, Hollywood Cemetery offered to have McDaniel re-interred there, but after her family declined the offer the cemetery erected a cenotaph (now one of Hollywood's most popular tourist attractions) overlooking its lake.
+In 1999, Hollywood Cemetery offered to have McDaniel re-interred there, but after her family declined the offer the cemetery erected a cenotaph, now one of Hollywood's most popular tourist attractions, overlooking its lake.

 McDaniel's last will and testament of December 1951 bequeathed her Oscar to Howard University, where she had been honored by the students with a luncheon after she had won her Oscar.
 At the time of her death, McDaniel would have had few options.
 Very few white institutions in that day preserved black history.
 Historically, black colleges had been where such artifacts were placed.

-Despite evidence McDaniel had earned an excellent income as an actress, her final estate was less than $10,000.
+Despite evidence McDaniel earned an excellent income as an actress, her final estate was less than $10,000.
 The IRS claimed the estate owed more than $11,000 in taxes.
 In the end, the probate court ordered all of her property, including her Oscar, sold to pay off creditors.
 Years later, the Oscar turned up where McDaniel wanted it to be: Howard University, where, according to reports, it was displayed in a glass case in the university's drama department.
-However, it appears to have gone missing from Howard in the 1960s or 1970s and has never been recovered.
+It appears to have gone missing from Howard in the 1960s or 1970s, however, and it was never recovered.

+On September 26, 2023, the Academy of Motion Picture Arts and Sciences announced that it would replace McDaniel's Oscar, returning it to Howard University in a ceremony which was held on October 1, 2023.